-RTI Connext DDS is a peer-to-peer connectivity framework that fits the requirements of high-performance distributed simulation environments.
+RTI Connext is a peer-to-peer connectivity framework that fits the requirements of high-performance distributed simulation environments.
 Connext lets you fine-tune data streams for your network, and trade off latency and throughput – all through configuration – to allow you to get the performance and scalability you need without changing your source.
 In this Case + Code example, we show how Connext can feed real-time data into an Unity project and vice versa, for a more immersive and realistic simulation experience.

 The following sections show coding examples of step-by-step instructions on how RTI Connext Professional can be used in conjunction with Unity.
 The example builds on the popular RTI Shapes demo application.